 If it do not fit, it is a different thread, The example below shows inch and metric.

-It do not work in all cases, but in some!
+It do not work in all cases, but in most!